 Frontline Supervisor training participants will gain the knowledge required to:

-In this course, participants focus on one topic in each of the six sessions that occur one day a week for five continuous weeks.
-Session six is a self-study you do on your own.
+In this course, participants focus on one topic in each of the six sessions that occur one day a week for six continuous weeks.

 This course arms a new or prospective leader with the knowledge and skills they need to confront the challenges they face early in their leader career.
 The course encourages the learner to think about the transitions that newer leaders face and how to handle those challenges.
 They are introduced to three leadership differentiators that are most important to building a positive reputation as well as contributing to the organization’s success.